 - Unemployed Individuals

-Are you unemployed and need to make money to pay bills?
+Unemployed?
+Need to make money to pay bills?
 We offer financing to those who qualify through Paypal.
 Our 6 month no interest financing is offered to those who have a credit score of 660+.

 What Does a Patient Care Tech/ PCT/ PCA do?